PTiringer/nomad-FAIR/docs/howto/plugins/example_uploads.md

 Example uploads can be used to add representative collections of data for your plugin.
 Example uploads are available for end-users in the *Uploads*-page under the *Add example uploads*-button.
 There, users can instantiate an example upload with a click.
 This can be very useful for educational or demonstration purposes but also for testing.

 This documentation shows you how to write a plugin entry point for an example upload.
-You should read the [documentation on getting started with plugins](./plugins.md) to have a basic understanding of how plugins and plugin entry points work in the NOMAD ecosystem.
+You should read the [introduction to plugins](./plugins.md) to have a basic understanding of how plugins and plugin entry points work in the NOMAD ecosystem.

 ## Getting started